RonghaiHe/notes_vitepress/docs/Math/Engineering_Methods/linear_ODE7.md

 # 7 Linear Ordinary Differential Equations

+> Mostly From *Advanced Calculus for Applications* by Francis Begnaud Hildebrand

 ## Introduction

 - Q1: Consider the cooling model.
 Assume there is a cup of boiled water (100°C), environment temperature is 20°C.